w3c/vc-jose-cose/plugin/README.md

 The
-**[Verifiable Credential Service Worker Plugin for ReSpec](https://github.com/w3c/vc-jose-cose/tree/main/plugin)** is basically the **[Verifiable Credential extensions to ReSpec](https://github.com/w3c/respec-vc)**, but with support for VCDM v2, and without JSON-LD processing.
+**[Verifiable Credential Service Worker Plugin for ReSpec](https://github.com/w3c/vc-jose-cose/tree/main/plugin)** is basically the **[Verifiable Credential extensions to ReSpec](https://github.com/w3c/respec-vc)**, but with support for the [VCDM v2](https://www.w3.org/TR/vc-data-model-2.0), and removing JSON-LD processing.

 # Usage